AleGiri/AleCocina/README.md

 <h1 align="center">Hi 👋, I'm Alejandro</h1>
-<h3 align="center">Im from Argentina and im studying to be a frontend developer from Argentina.</h3>
+<h3 align="center">Im from Argentina and im studying to be a frontend developer.</h3>

 <h3 align="left">Languages and Tools:</h3>